100214AM EBG-06 Temperate.doc

 The Titus 2 older-man-in-the-faith’s life is a pattern for others to use in shaping their daily choices for living into:

-As Christ's witnesses we live our lives before a watching world; and we can live such temperate or self-controlled lives by the grace of God, that our lives prompt demands, from those who know us, for an explanation.
-Today we find this word we are studying (sophronous) in the midst of Paul’s earlier letter to the Church at Rome.
+As Christ’s witnesses we live our lives before a watching world; and we can live such temperate or self-controlled lives by the grace of God, that our lives prompt demands, from those who know us, for an explanation.
+This morning we find this word we are studying (sophronous) in the midst of Paul’s earlier letter to the Church at Rome.
 After 11 chapters of profound doctrine, Paul uses this word for self-controlled, temperate, sensibility to begin the application of practical godly living before a watching world.

 Please turn there with me to Romans 12, and listen to the pathway to usefulness; and a life pleasing to God that we find in choosing to live wisely in a world that is characterized by an immense amount of godlessness and foolishness.